What is travel demand modeling?

 To illustrate, let’s say that our friend Sarah needs to drive from her home in Pittsburgh’s east end to the downtown business district.
 Most of the time, she finds Penn Avenue to be the fastest and most enjoyable route, but she also knows it is foolish to take that route during rush hour, a sports game, a major concert, or a visit from the President.

 Ultimately, accurate travel demand models require quality input data.
-Outdated or incomplete data results in inaccurate models, and your predictions could fail to account for the decisions that drivers like Sarah make almost subconsciously.
+Outdated or incomplete data results in imprecise models, and your predictions could fail to account for the decisions that drivers like Sarah make almost subconsciously.

 Using Big Data for origin-destination matrices